carlo-monti/Sx4/docs/commons_abs.md

 The factor set the depth range: it can be full (1/1), half (1/2) or a tenth (1/10).

 The lfo can be synced to the main tempo with a selected subdivision.

+## Sounds

+### wavefold

+This is a module that does wavemangling.
+It has different modes: a new mode can be added!

+### fx_chain

+This is a Kaoss pad effect.
+If it is created with a -1 argument **[fx_chain -1]** it does not do audio computation.
+This is useful to use the module as master to control many instances.